felias-fogg/dw-link/docs/manual.md

 * ISP programming (LED is blinking slowly every 0.5 sec), or
 * error, i.e., it is not possible to connect to the target or there is an internal error (LED blinks furiously every 0.1 sec).

-If the hardware debugger is in the error state, one should try to find out the reason by typing the command `monitor lasterror`, study the [error message table](#fatalerror) at the end of the document, finish the GDB session, reset the debugger, and restart everything.
-If the problem persists, please check the section on [trouble shooting](#trouble).
+If the hardware debugger is in the error state, one should try to find out the reason by typing the command `monitor lasterror`, studying the [error message table](#fatalerror) at the end of the document, finishing the GDB session, resetting the debugger, and restarting everything.
+If the problem persists, please check the section on [troubleshooting](#trouble).

 <a name="section5"></a>